Josiah Huntoon

 Josiah Parmerley Huntoon (July 16, 1813 – 1891) was a businessman and abolitionist in New Jersey.
 A painting of him by Thomas Waterman Wood is in the National Portrait Gallery.

 He was born in Montpelier, Vermont.
 He lived in Paterson, New Jersey.

 He had a successful coffee business including a mill.
 He and his apprentice William Van Rensalier, an African American who became an engineer, were part of the Underground Railroad.
 A plaque commemorates their work in helping people who escaped slavery.

-Huntoon's home, a stop on the Underground Railway, was demolished for a car park and later a Taco Bell was proposed for the site.
+Huntoon's home, a stop on the Underground Railway, was demolished for a parking garage and later a Taco Bell was proposed for the site.

-His son Louis Huntoon was an economic professor at Yale University and wrote a family history.
+His son Louis Huntoon was an economics professor at Yale University and wrote a family history.